 “This technology is ready to apply now to commercial batteries but we would need to ensure that battery management systems on vehicles, and that the infrastructure being put in for electric vehicles, are able to accommodate variable charging rates that would include these new more precisely tuned profiles/limits”

-The technology the WMG researchers have developed for this new direct in-situ battery sensing employs miniature reference electrodes and Fibre Bragg Gratings (FBG) threaded through bespoke strain protection layer.
-An outer skin of fluorinated ethylene propylene (FEP) was applied over the fibre, adding chemical protection from the corrosive electrolyte.
-The result is a device that can have direct contact with all the key parts of the battery and withstand electrical, chemical and mechanical stress inflicted during the batteries operation while still enabling precise temperature and potential readings.
+The technology the WMG researchers have developed for this new direct in-situ battery sensing employs miniature reference electrodes and Fibre Bragg Gratings (FBG) threaded through a bespoke strain protection layer.
+An outer skin of fluorinated ethylene propylene (FEP) was applied over the fiber, adding chemical protection from the corrosive electrolyte.
+The result is a device that can have direct contact with all the key parts of the battery and withstand electrical, chemical, and mechanical stress inflicted during the battery’s operation while still enabling precise temperature and potential readings.

-WMG Associate Professor Dr Rohit Bhagat who was also one researchers on the paper said:
+WMG Associate Professor Dr. Rohit Bhagat who was also one of the researchers on the paper said:

-“This method gave us a novel instrumentation design for use on commercial 18650 cells that minimises the adverse and previously unavoidable alterations to the cell geometry.
-The device included an in-situ reference electrode coupled with an optical fibre temperature sensor.
+“This method gave us a novel instrumentation design for use on commercial 18650 cells that minimizes the adverse and previously unavoidable alterations to the cell geometry.
+The device included an in-situ reference electrode coupled with an optical fiber temperature sensor.
 We are confident that similar techniques can also be developed for use in pouch cells.”

 “Our research group in WMG has been working on a number of technological solutions to this problem and this is just the first that we have brought to publication.
 We hope to publish our work on other innovative approaches to this challenge within the next year.”